Czech billionaire Kellner killed in Alaska helicopter crash

 Kellner also financed a thinktank set up by former President Vaclav Klaus, architect of the 1990s privatisation that allowed Kellner’s business rise.

 Kellner had recently focused on his home market, with PPF acquiring a stake in MONETA Money Bank and proposing merging it with its Air Bank and parts of Home Credit.
-Moneta shares were down 2.7% at midday.
+MONETA shares fell 1.7% on Monday.

 Last year, PPF completed the acquisition of Central European Media Enterprises, a group of television stations, from Time Warner.